BICENTENNIAL TRIBUTE

 B: You must excuse me - I have had three days of dinners during the last seven days - they have made me so headachy and sulky that it will take me a whole Lent to subside back into wit and merriment

 LyB(with pity): Sweet lord above!!
-My shoulders, and challenging brilliance, are obviously tormenting you - come, Blessington - we shall depart (gathers geegaws B has left lying about the place) - Byron, you can post my paean - we are all off to London to get married - are you crying?
-Blessington - I can torture him no longer - anon mio Byron!
+That your wit cannot rise above your indigestion explains your aversion to stimulating conversationers, like us here (B shakes head) - Ah! - my shoulders, and challenging brilliance, have stunned you into silence - come, Blessington - we shall depart (gathers geegaws B has left lying about the place) - Byron, you can post my paean - we are all off to London to get married - Byron - are you crying?
+Blessington, Alfred - I can torture him no longer - his adoration is mortifying!

 B: Fletcher - my life is not dated by years, these are moments which act as plough - and there is not a furrow appears but is deep in my soul as my brow (stirs his melted granita)

-B is already asleep - and dreams of escaping to a war zone
+B is already asleep, lets out a groan - and dreams of escaping to a friendly war zone

 END